hsmalley/velvet-chains-ttrpg/src/content/docs/adventures/echoes-of-the-neon-codex.md

 - A leaked clause sparks faction unrest—who profiteered?
 - Corporate courts issue warrants for “unauthorized codex interpretation.”
 - The Voidlight Engine awakens an ancient clause rewriting interstellar marriage rites.

+---

+## 🪞 Codex Resonance

+> ✨⛓️ In the neon afterglow, the Codex hums through three prisms—Heart for devotion, Pulse for
+> passion, and Mind for reflection.
+Each interpretation reshapes the Ebonverse, but only when chosen
+> in trust.

+---

+> ✨⛓️ The Codex now glows in three harmonies — Heart, Pulse, and Mind — united through performance
+> and consent.

 Bring neon flair, stagecraft, and heartfelt consent rhetoric to the table—let Echoes of the Neon Codex become the crew’s dramatic centerpiece.